mxagar/tool_guides/docker/docker_howto.md

 Swarm is built on top of docker but does not affect it, so that we can use any other orchestration system on top of it, like Kubernetes.

 How everything works:
-- We have several nodes: physical computers or virtual machines
+- We have several nodes/servers: physical computers or virtual machines
 - The whole setup of nodes is the swarm
 - Nodes can be managers and/or workers
 - Managers have the permissions to change and handle the swarm